Atrial fibrillation or flutter

 Causes, incidence, and risk factors

-Normally, the four chambers of the heart contract (squeeze) in a very organized way.
+When working well, the four chambers of the heart contract (squeeze) in an organized way.

-The electrical impulse that signals your heart to contract begins in an area called the sinoatrial node (also called the sinus node or SA node).
-This helps the heart pump all the blood the body needs.
+The electrical signal that tells your heart to contract begins in an area called the sinoatrial node (also called the sinus node or SA node).
+These signals help your heart pump the right amount of blood for your body?s needs.

 In atrial fibrillation, the electrical impulse of the heart is not regular.

-- Parts of the heart cannot contract in a coordinated pattern.
+- Parts of the heart cannot contract in an organized pattern.

 - As a result, the heart cannot pump enough blood to meet the body's needs.

-These problems can affect both men and women and become more common as you get older.
+These problems can affect both men and women.
+They become more common with increasing age.

 Common causes of atrial fibrillation include: